-Over its last term in the Committee, PAKISTAN has proven unsupportive of most human rights organisations, asking many questions and siding against these organisations in votes.
-However, the delegation has also been absent on key occasions, such as during a vote or on a consensus decision on a 'controversial' reproductive rights or lesbian, gay, bisexual, transgender or intersex (LGBTI) rights-focused NGO.
+PAKISTAN has proven unsupportive of most human rights organisations, siding against organisations in all votes held in the Committee to grant or withdraw accreditation.
+However, the delegation has also been absent on key occasions, such as during a vote or on a consensus decision on a 'controversial' reproductive rights or LGBTI rights-focused NGO.
 This is likely the result of a deal (further details on deal-making in Chapter 5), rather than any principled position.
-Geopolitics also heavily influence Pakistan's approach in the Committee, as the delegation will often raise questions on an application in India's jurisdiction (and India will similarly focus on Pakistan's NGOs).
+Geopolitics also heavily influence Pakistan's approach in the Committee, with some back and forth between Pakistan and India in regard to NGOs operating in the other's jurisdictions.